 In this case, o_ucd should at least contain the substring 'phys.polarisation' like in "phot.flux.density;phys.polarisation".
-The polarisation measure can be specified with UCD strings like in phot.flux.density;phys.polarisation.StockesI, etc. as shown in the list of observable UCD cited above.
+The polarisation measure can be specified with UCD strings like in "phot.flux.density;phys.polarisation.Stokes.I", etc. as shown in the list of observable UCD cited above.

-In order to distinguish various polarization states recorded in a dataset, we define a polarizationAxis.
+In order to distinguish various polarization states recorded in a dataset, we define a polarization axis.
 Char.PolarisationAxis.stateList contains the list of the various polarization modes present in the dataset.

-It is an optional field in the Obs/TAP implementation: pol_states .It contains a list of polarization labels inspired from the FITS specification.
+In the Obs/TAP implementation the column name is pol_states.It is a mandatory field with NULL value allowed if no polarization applies.
+Otherwise it contains a list of polarization labels inspired from the FITS specification.
 See Table 7 in FITS WCS Paper 1 (Greisen & Calabretta, 2002) .
-Labels are combined using symbols from the {I Q U V RR LL RL XX Y Y XY Y X POLI POLA} set and separated by a / character.
+Labels are combined using symbols from the {I Q U V RR LL RL LR XX YY XY YX POLI POLA} set and separated by a I character.
+A leading I character must start the list.
+It should be ordered following the above list, compatible with the FITS list table for polarization definition.